MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 To use labels in Defender for Cloud Apps, the labels must be published as part of the policy.
 If you're using Azure Information Protection, labels must be published via the Azure Information Protection portal.
 If you migrated to unified labels, labels must be published via Office 365 Security and Compliance Center.

-Defender for Cloud Apps currently supports applying Azure Information Protection classification labels for the following file types:
+Defender for Cloud Apps currently supports applying Microsoft Information Protection sensitivity labels for the following file types:

 - Word: docm, docx, dotm, dotx
 - Excel: xlam, xlsm, xlsx, xltx